 Tip 1: Choosing a page title.

 So we start by choosing what to write about; if it’s a page on your website, it may be easier to decide on a title.
-Since pages are either an About Us, Services, Contact, or Product Pages, the names are common.
+Since pages are either About Us, Services, Contact, or Product Pages, the names are common.

 Writing for a blog post, however, is much different.
 With a post, you need to know if people are searching for the post title or at least come close to understanding the search intent.